 How long can I self-certify for?

-For the academic year 2020-21, self-certification has been extended for up to 14 calendar days (excluding University closure periods).
+The self-certification period is up to a maximum of seven calendar days (excluding University closure days).
 This applies to both absences and exceptional circumstances applications for the purposes of assessment decisions.

 For exceptional circumstances applications, you will be required to identify the number of days for which you wish to self-certify your application, up to the maximum period.
 You should not seek more days than are required, and your School will review your application and determine the length of any extension to be granted / period of absence to be sanctioned.